top of page

 • 5 min read

 When guys think about fertility, diet usually isn’t the first thing that comes to mind—but it should be.
 What you eat directly affects sperm health, including count, motility (how well sperm move), and morphology (shape and structure).
-These factors all play a role in your chances of conception.
+These factors all play a role in your chances of conception and broader fertility and reproductive health for men.

-A well-planned fertility diet for men helps reduce oxidative stress, support hormone balance, and provide the nutrients your body needs to produce healthy sperm.
+A well-planned fertility diet for men helps reduce oxidative stress, support hormone balance, and fit into broader hormones sexual health and vitality for men by providing the nutrients your body needs to produce healthy sperm.
 On the flip side, poor eating habits—like relying on processed foods or sugary drinks—can quietly work against you.

 Key Nutrients That Drive Sperm Health